saforem2/checkpoint_restart/README.md

 ```

 The optional `dev` extras include `pytest`, so no additional installation steps are required.
 If you
-prefer not to use those extras, ensure that `pytest`, `numpy`, and `scipy` are installed in your
+prefer not to use those extras, ensure that `pytest` is installed in your active environment before
-active environment before invoking the test command.
+invoking the test command.
 The suite also includes filesystem-based
 checks, so running it from a writable working directory is recommended.
 The
 [Testing and verification](docs/index.md#testing-and-verification) notes in the documentation repeat
 these steps and include troubleshooting tips.